 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these” (Matthew 19:14).

-Our vision for EYFS is for a highly stimulating environment, which provides rich, varied and imaginative experiences, where teaching inspires and is highly responsive to children’s needs.
+Our vision for the EYFS at St Catherines is for a highly stimulating environment, which provides rich, varied and imaginative experiences, where teaching inspires and is highly responsive to children’s needs.

 We want our pupils to be surrounded by natural materials and resources in an interesting and ever-changing environment, to help develop their curiosity, provide opportunities for them to ask questions, and talk about things they have discovered.

 Starting school is an exciting time: a time of new experiences, new friends and new places.
-Our school days provide a secure and anxiety-free environment where your child can play, explore, experiment, investigate and learn.
+Our school days provide a secure and anxiety-free environment where our children can play, explore, experiment, investigate and learn.
 We encourage the children to acquire skills and knowledge through first-hand experience, gaining a sound understanding of the world around them.

 Here is an example of what a typical day looks like in our Reception class: